 VSDC Free Video Editor

-If you have an absolute potato PC (we are talking 2GB RAM and an old 3rd-Gen Intel processor), VSDC is your best friend.
-It is a non-linear editor that has been around for years, meaning it is deeply optimized for older hardware.
-It handles 4K and HD files smoothly and exports without a watermark.
+If you are looking for how to edit on an entry-level system (like a laptop with an older processor), VSDC is a highly recommended choice.
+It is a non-linear editor that is deeply optimized for legacy hardware.
+It handles HD files efficiently and exports your final video without adding a watermark.

 3